ExpertKiD/learn-docker/README.md

 **Note:** Once the default command for a container has been set, it cannot be replaced after creation.
 To get new default command, you MUST create a new container with the new default command.

+### 3.7 Restarting a stopped container

+We can easily start a stopped container, we can take its container id and run it with the `docker start` command.

+**Example:** `docker start -ai c167`